Transforming Kenya’s Future Through Doctoral Training: Insights from Rsif High-Level Policy Dialogue Workshop

 World Bank, PASET and icipe Wrap Up ISM Mission in Rwanda

-The World Bank, the International Centre for Insect Physiology and Ecology (icipe), and members of the Partnership for Skills in Applied Sciences, Engineering, and Technology (PASET) Executive Board concluded their Implementation Support Mission (ISM) in Kigali, Rwanda, on Friday.
-This mission, which began at icipe‘s Duduville Campus in Nairobi, Kenya, and continued to Bayero University in Kano, Nigeria, aimed to review the implementation progress of the Regional Scholarship and Innovation Fund (Rsif).
-Rsif is the flagship programme of PASET, managed by the icipe as the Regional Coordination Unit.
+The World Bank, the International Centre for Insect Physiology and Ecology (icipe), and the Partnership for Skills in Applied Sciences, Engineering, and Technology (PASET) Executive Board wrapped up their Implementation Support Mission (ISM) in Kigali, Rwanda.
+This mission, which began at icipe’s Duduville Campus in Nairobi, Kenya, on 12 February focused on AI and climate change and involved Rsif African Host Universities with PhD programs in these areas: HU, and BU (Climate Change), UGB and UR (AI).
+It also involved visits to Bayero University in Kano, Nigeria, and University of Rwanda in Kigali.
+Rsif is a flagship programme of PASET managed by icipe since 2018.
+A key point of focus for the mission at Bayero University was “Innovative academic research for tackling climate change: solutions for a sustainable future” while at the University of Rwanda, the main theme was on “AI as an enabler for growth and socioeconomic transformation in Africa.”

 Dr Abdou Tenkouano, icipe Director General during the opening session of the ISM